What are Alternative Investments?

 Investors see their capital locked up for about seven to 10 years within the fund while the fund managers invest it according to the specific fund’s strategy, then exit those investments before the fund winds down.
 The return of a given fund to its investors over its lifetime is defined by the agreement between them and the manager.

-Today the alternative investment fund industry includes a multitude of industry participants in distinct categories:
+Today the alternatives industry includes a multitude of industry participants in distinct categories:

-In terms of alternative assets, LPs are the investors – the source of capital for the alternative investments.
-They make capital commitments to funds and undertake due diligence to determine which fund managers to invest with.
+In terms of alternative assets, LPs are the investors – the source of capital.
+They make capital commitments to alternative funds and undertake due diligence to determine which fund managers to invest with.
 This process can be extensive and typically includes both quantitative and qualitative analysis, an assessment of fund manager performance track record, and legal compliance.

 Types of LPs include: